feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 219x/1935. peranakan Chinese and their indigenous neighbours in that region.

-| would like to emphasize that it is inaccurate to describe the strength of the CHH and PTI as peranakan political organizations simply by looking where they were first established, as Suryadinata has done.
+I would like to emphasize that it is inaccurate to describe the strength of the CHH and PTI as peranakan political organizations simply by looking where they were first established, as Suryadinata has done.
 The writer needs to observe deeply and thoroughly the nature of the peranakan community, the history of its establishment, the attitude of the Dutch local: government in the handling of Chinese affairs in the region, the quality of peranakan/indigenous relations.
 Each is an indispensable factor contributing to the distinctive character of each peranakan organization.
 The peranakan comunity in Java was not of a single character.

 The People's Council and the Question of the Netherlands Subjects

 The Dutch plan of 1917 to set up a semi-parliamentary body in the Netherlands Indies aroused various political responses among the inhabitants of the colony.

 The Indonesians saw the People's Council, or Volksraad, as a political opportunity to participate in the colonial government.
 The Chinese response was somewhat different.
-For them, the government's offer to join the new institution by nominating their representatives forced them into a difficult position, due to their ambiguous civil status in the colony. | should first consider the Chinese legal position in the Dutch East Indies.
+For them, the government's offer to join the new institution by nominating their representatives forced them into a difficult position, due to their ambiguous civil status in the colony.
+I should first consider the Chinese legal position in the Dutch East Indies.

 The Dutch applied a policy of segregation in ruling their colony in the East.
 For the Dutch East Indies, this segregation was operated mainly on lines of legal status, by dividing the population on grounds of race and religion.
 On a racial basis, colonial society was divided into three main categories - European, Natives and Foreign Asiatics or the Vreemde Oosterlingen.
 On a religious basis, categorization was simply between Christian and non-Christian.112